SOLD OUT- The Importance of Being Earnest

 Please note that this is an outdoor performance come rain or shine, so please do bring the appropriate attire with you as there is no covered area.
 Picnic blankets and low backed chairs will make your experience far more relaxing and we encourage picnics but we do ask that you please take your rubbish home with you please.

-There will be loos available on site but no there is no parking at Arundells, we recommend using city centre car parks or you could book a space in the Cathedral car park.
+There will be loos available on site but no there is no parking at Arundells, we recommend using city centre car parks.

 All tickets are non refundable but you are very welcome to pass them on to friends or family if you are unable to attend.